Welcome to today's edition of the Rush 24-7 podcast.

 Now, we have a soundbite.

-This is from CNN, the Situation Room with Wolf Blitzer, and they played this bite from uh from uh Dingy Harry yesterday afternoon at his press conference.
+And they played this bite from Dingy Harry yesterday afternoon at his press conference.

-The American people will not accept the United Arab Emirates, a country which was the first, I'm sorry, the third company, only one of three companies to recognize the Taliban, a country which is boycotts anything doing dealing with Israel.
+The American people will not accept the United Arab Emirates, a country which was the first, I'm sorry, the third company, only one of three companies to recognize the Taliban, a country which boycotts anything dealing with Israel.

 We're not going to agree to that.